Configure a HDInsight cluster with Enterprise Security Package by using Azure Active Directory Domain Services

 In this article, you learn how to configure a HDInsight cluster with ESP by using Azure Active Directory Domain Services (Azure AD-DS).

-ESP is GA in HDI 3.6 for Spark, Interactive, and Apache Hadoop.
-ESP for HBase and Kafka cluster types is in preview.
+ESP is GA in HDI 3.6 for Apache Spark, Interactive, and Apache Hadoop.
+ESP for Apache HBase and Apache Kafka cluster types is in preview.

 Enable Azure AD-DS

 Enabling AzureAD-DS is a prerequisite before you can create a HDInsight cluster with ESP.
 For more information, see Enable Azure Active Directory Domain Services using the Azure portal.

 When Azure AD-DS is enabled, all users and objects start synchronizing from Azure Active Directory (AAD) to Azure AD-DS by default.
 The length of the sync operation depends on the number of objects in Azure AD.
 The sync could take a few days for hundreds of thousands of objects.

 Customers can choose to sync only the groups that need access to the HDInsight clusters.
 This option of syncing only certain groups is called scoped synchronization.
 See Configure Scoped Synchronization from Azure AD to your managed domain for instructions.

 When enabling secure LDAP, put the domain name in the subject name and the subject alternative name in the certificate.
 For example, if your domain name is contoso100.onmicrosoft.com, make sure that exact name exists in your certificate subject name and subject alternative name.
 For more information, see Configure secure LDAP for an Azure AD-DS managed domain.
 Below is an example of creating a self-signed cert and have the domain name (contoso100.onmicrosoft.com) in both Subject name and DnsName (Subject alternate name):

 Check Azure AD-DS health status